briantanseng/firebase-data-sender-console-example/README.md

 ### Update the database URL

-Edit the apps to reference the correct database
+Edit the apps to reference your Firebase Database URL

 E.G. Replace this in your apps: https://[project-name].firebaseio.com/

 ### Data Structure

-Import the sample data from database-export.json to an empty database
+Import the sample data from database-export.json to an empty Firebase Database